mess110/vrum/tutorials/DISTRIBUTE.md

 but the end result should be a folder called `dist` which contains different executables for different platforms: linux, mac, windows

-## Deploy it to Github Pages
+## GithubPages

-For this, you need the vrum repo and the game as a git repo.
+To deploy to Github Pages, you need the vrum repo and the game as a git repo.
 Run:

 ```
 yarn dist:web